Alex-Rudoy/custom-import-sort/README.md

 Can be customized.
 It is just quite hard to do so.

+To avoid formatting the file, add `/* customImportSort:ignore */` to the file.

 ## Extension Settings

 `customImportSort.sortOnSave`: check this to sort on save